alexindevs/pearhub-backend/README.md

 #### 🧬 How it will work

-- Each piece of content (title, tags, description) will be embedded using a model like:
+- Each piece of content (title, tags, description) will be embedded using a model like OpenAI’s `text-embedding-ada`

-  - OpenAI’s `text-embedding-ada`
-  - Google’s Universal Sentence Encoder
 - Each user’s interaction history will form a **“taste vector”**
 - Content will be scored using **cosine similarity** between vectors
 - Resulting in deep contextual matching between **users and content**, far beyond exact tag overlap